BSpendlove/bspendlove.github.io/_posts/2020-12-28-unified-mpls-study-session.md

 ### SPCOR (350-501) objective 3.1.d Unified MPLS

-Unified MPLS helps scale large scale MPLS deployments by tweaking a few knobs and specifically configuring parts of the network in a certain way which is considered more 'scalable' compared to running a single IGP domain, everyone sharing MPLS labels whether it be LDP/RSVP/Segment Routing.
+Unified MPLS helps with large scale MPLS deployments by tweaking a few knobs and specifically configuring parts of the network in a certain way which is considered more 'scalable' compared to running a single IGP domain, everyone sharing MPLS labels whether it be LDP/RSVP/Segment Routing.
 Let's first look at an issue introduced when we start breaking out the network into multiple smaller IGP domains.
 Take a look at this topology:

 ![Base Topology](/img/2020-12-28-unified-mpls-study-session/base-topology.JPG)